On the derived functors of destabilization and of iterated loop functors: Background

 the quotient of the free commutative algebra on $M$ given by imposing the Cartan condition.

 Hence, the above induces a morphism of unstable algebras:

-When $E=\Sigma^n H\field_2$ is a suspension of the mod-$2$ Eilenberg-MacLane spectrum, this is an isomorphism.
+When $E=\Sigma^n H\field_2$ is a suspension of the mod $2$ Eilenberg-MacLane spectrum, this is an isomorphism.
 However, in general it is far from being an isomorphism (examples can be given by considering suspension spectra $E= \Sigma^\infty X$).
+Haugseng and Miller \cite{haugseng_miller} have constructed a spectral sequence which, in favourable circumstances, calculates $H^* (\Omega^\infty E)$ from $H^* (E)$,

+based on a cosimplicial Adams resolution of $E$ constructed from Eilenberg-MacLane spectra.
+The $E_2$-term is expressed in terms of non-abelian derived functors of $U D$.
+In particular, they show how the derived functors of destabilization intervene.

-Kuhn and McCarty \cite{kuhn_mccarty} have shown that there exists an {\em algebraic approximation} to $H^* (\Omega^\infty E)$ which is expressed in terms of the derived functors of destabilization.
+Kuhn and McCarty \cite{kuhn_mccarty} construct a spectral sequence to calculate $H^* (\Omega^\infty E)$ using the Goodwillie-Arone tower associated to the functor $E\mapsto \Sigma^\infty \Omega^\infty E$.
+In addition, they exhibited an {\em algebraic approximation} to $H^* (\Omega^\infty E)$, which is expressed in terms of the derived functors of destabilization.
 This generalizes earlier work of Lannes and Zarati \cite{lannes_zarati_hopf} for suspension spectra. \end{exam}

 \begin{exam} Similar considerations arise in giving an algebraic approximation to $H^* (\Omega^n X)$ in terms of $H^* (X)$, when $X$ is a pointed space.
 As a first approximation, one shows that there is a natural morphism of unstable algebras